 However, the Proposed Order rightly notes that just because a foreign jurisdiction's regulatory regime is "consistent" with the Basel framework, it does not follow that it is "comparable" to the CFTC capital rules "without an assessment of the individual elements of the foreign jurisdiction's capital framework."
-Therefore, the CFTC correctly concludes that an assessment of each individual element of the foreign jurisdiction's capital framework is necessary before a determination of comparability between the CFTC's capital rules and the EU's capital rules can be made.
-Below, we have highlighted in more detail individual elements of the EU's capital rules that differ from the CFTC's capital rules.
-More analysis is needed The CFTC needs to provide more analysis is needed by the CFTC to ascertain the comparability of capital between the two sets of rules.
+Therefore, the CFTC correctly concludes that an assessment of each individual element of the foreign jurisdiction's capital framework is necessary before a determination of comparability between the CFTC's capital rules and the UK PRA's capital rules can be made.
+Below, we have highlighted in more detail individual elements of the UK PRA's capital rules that differ from the CFTC's capital rules.
+Nevertheless, more analysis is needed by the CFTC to ascertain the comparability of capital between the two sets of rules.

-While it is true that the EU regime may have certain strengths, those pieces cannot substitute for the whole.
-For example, the EU capital rules require its nonbank SDs to maintain a capital conservation buffer composed exclusively of common equity tier 1 capital in an amount equal to 2.5 percent of the firm's total risk-weighted assets.
-Also, the EU capital rules call for liquidity requirements on EU nonbank SDs.
-The liquidity requirements require EU nonbank SDs to hold an amount of sufficiently liquid assets to meet expected payment obligations under stressed conditions for 30 days.
-Also,
+While it is true that the UK PRA regime may have certain strengths, those pieces cannot substitute for the whole.
+For example, PRA-designated UK nonbank SDs must hold total regulatory capital of at least 10.5 percent of their total risk exposure, including market, credit, CVA, settlement, and operational risks.
+This consists of an 8 percent base requirement plus a 2.5 percent capital conservation buffer, exceeding the 8 percent minimum mandated for nonbank SDs under the CFTC Capital Rules.31 Also, the UK PRA capital rules call for liquidity requirements on PRA-designated UK nonbank.
+The liquidity requirements require the PRA-designated UK nonbank to hold an amount of sufficiently liquid assets to meet expected payment obligations under stressed conditions for 30 days.32

 Nevertheless, the differences in the two capital frameworks stand as an obstacle to a comparability determination.
 A well-known, longstanding foundational principle of capital regulation reflected in the law requires both the quantity and quality of capital to meet minimum criteria.
 If either is missing or inadequate, then the regimes cannot be comparable.
-The EU and U.S. capital frameworks are different on both counts, quantity, and quality.
+The UK PRA and U.S. capital frameworks are different on both counts, quantity and quality.